 Every municipality is required to ensure road safety for all, and this will involve proper monitoring and management of vehicle traffic and pedestrian activity.
 If you are involved in a pedestrian accident and sustain injuries, the law gives you the right to take steps towards protecting your health and wellbeing.
 Therefore, filing a lawsuit against the party at fault is a valid option worth considering.
-Contact the Rochester pedestrian accident lawyers at Cellino Law right away!
+Contact the Rochester, NY pedestrian accident lawyers at Cellino Law right away!

 Table of Contents

 What Should You Do After a Pedestrian Car Accident?

 When taking legal action against those that caused the accident, you must present evidence that supports your accounts of the events, and this can be supported by accurate testimony.
 The insurance companies and the court will rely on the information given to determine who’s to blame for the accident.
 Having the help of a Rochester, NY personal injury lawyer can mean the difference in your claim being proven or dismissed.

 You might have to avail medical treatment records and any other documents that show the nature of the injuries you sustained.
 That is why you must file a report with the police, get the contact details of those involved, and try to document the scene.
 Furthermore, you must ensure that those are fault are contacted promptly so that you can have a smooth litigation process.
 Ensuring that you make the right steps immediately after the accident can make or break your case.
 Below are some of the crucial things you must do when involved in a pedestrian accident near Rochester, NY:

 Seek Medical Care and Police Assistance